embedded-creations/tinyproto/README.md

 ### How this works under the hood

-TinyProtocolStream has a write buffer that can be written to with `print*()`/`write()/availableForWrite()` methods like other Stream/Print objects, and once full or after a timeout occurs, the message is queued up for sending with tinyproto.
+TinyProtocolStream has a write buffer that can be written to with `print*()` / `write()` / `availableForWrite()` methods like other Stream/Print objects, and once full or after a timeout occurs, the message is queued up for sending with tinyproto.
 Messages received from tinyproto are known to be error checked and in sequence, and are added to a receive buffer and can be read using the `read()` method like a normal Stream object.

 tinyproto Full Duplex has a buffer of three messages by default, and I found with frequent errors introduced (`RANDOM_READ_ERRORS = RANDOM_WRITE_ERRORS = 1000`) there needed to be two messages left free in the buffer for retries, and numRetries needed to be set to 5 (default 2) to get reliable communication.
 These parameters are set automatically by TinyProtocolStream, but you can tweak values if you want, to try to increase throughput by increasing the number of queued messages.